-AAMCC coach training programs are practical, evidence-based, professional development courses designed specifically for people in Academic Medical Centers or equivalent settings who want to add coaching skills to their tool box in order to:
+Spiro Coaching Institute's coach training programs are practical, evidence-based, professional development courses designed specifically for people working in either Academic Medical Centers or Higher Education settings who want to add coaching skills to their tool box in order to:

 Increase employee engagement and organizational improvement

 Improve strategy, programs and services

 Program attendees often include senior leaders (executives, deans, cabinet members), faculty, directors, administrators, academic and departmental leaders, nurse leaders, clinical leaders, faculty development professionals, human resources professionals, research and lab directors, emerging leaders, as well as external coaches and consultants who work with or within these settings.